gohjiaying/CloudSeederTerraform/01-TerraformDockerHelloWorld/README.md

     - inspects the current state as terraform sees it.

 11. Run `terraform destroy` on terminal.
+Type `yes` to confirm.
 This command:
     - removes infrastructure managed by Terraform.